ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

   * `https.proxyPort`
   * `http.nonProxyHosts`

 To proxy a JAR through Burpsuite, we need to set the first 4 options to our proxy, and ensure the last one is *blank*.
 This will force Java to proxy all hosts through Burp.
-We do that by either adding these as command line flags to the `java` command before we specify the JAR:
+We do that by adding these as command line flags to the `java` command before we specify the JAR:

 ```bash
 java -Dhttp.nonProxyHosts= -Dhttp.proxyHost=127.0.0.1 -Dhttp.proxyPort=8080 -Dhttps.proxyHost=127.0.0.1 -Dhttps.proxyPort=8080 -jar acli-9.1.0.jar -s https://greenshot.atlassian.net -a getServerInfo